graphile/crystal/examples/forum/TUTORIAL.md

 ![Alt text](images/4_header.jpg?raw=true 'Set Request Header Authorization')

-...then the Request Bodys' GraphQL is executed as a transaction using that Postgres Roles' privilages:
+...then the Request Body's GraphQL is executed as a transaction using that Postgres Roles' privileges:

 ![Alt text](images/5_post.jpg?raw=true 'Posting with Authorization works')